Categories

 1. Write down what happened.
 Just the facts.
 No adjectives.
 No “he was such an X” or “I was so X.” Just write the timeline, the events, clean and clear.

-You also start to see the patterns, the blind spots, and any moments that you didn’t take a stand for your values.
-And then, you get to decide what to do next, without the fog of feelings pretending to be facts.
+You also see the patterns, the blind spots, and you might even notice moments where you didn’t take a stand for your values.
+And then, you get to decide what to do next, without the fog of emotions disguised as facts.
+And this feels motivating, because it’s clean and action oriented.
+In life, you are both the analyst and the asset, the consultant and the client.
+You’re the one writing the report and living the outcome.

 We don’t need more external feedback.
 We need inner KPIs that are actually ours.
 Because in work, the results are outside you.
 But in life?
 You are the work.